totalspectrum/spin2cpp/doc/basic.md

 ```
 Note that only shared arrays may be initialized like this.

+IMPORTANT: the `_` character *must* be the last thing on the line.
+Nothing can come after it, not even space or comments.

 ### Multiple statements per line

 Generally speaking, you may place multiple statements on one line if you separate them with a colon (`:`).
 For example, these two bits of code are the same: